18F/development-guide/_chapters/js/dependencies.md

 npm allows various hooks to be executed during the install process.
 These scripts are where potential dangerous scripts can be executed.
 To limit this it's recommended to:

 1. install npm in a manner so sudo is never required.
 The 18F recommended way of doing this is to [install with nvm](#install-npm).
-1. check what scripts will be run on install by running `npm show $module scripts`.
+1. check which scripts will be run on install by running `npm show $module scripts`.
   - Each script under `preinstall`, `install`, `postinstall` will be run when installing.
   - Each script under `postuninstall`, `preuninstall`, `uninstall` will be run on uninstall.
 1. Pull a tarball of the whole package down to check that any scripts run during those steps are safe, `wget http://registry.npmjs.org/$module/-/$module-version.tgz`.